 The war option will, anyway, remain.

 The US history is chequered with instances where the United States overreacted to a situation, dragging the world into an era of instability.
 Now, as then, it is extending a questionable legitimacy to anyone willing to flout law.
-One wonders how an action may be ‘illegal but legitimate’, and how to determine where to put legality over ethics (or legitimacy) and vice versa.
+One wonders how an action may be ‘illegal but legitimate’.
+How would any state in the future determine where to put legality over perceived-legitimacy and vice versa.

 Of course, there is a compelling case to bring the Syrian regime to books if its crime’s proven.
 But bypassing the United Nations Security Council – and following the illegal channel – will only lend weight to the notion of a world where legitimacy is, at best, an arbitrary concept.

 In the first place, there are serious questions about how the US can even justify an aggressive response against the Syrian regime.
 Many have asked how the use of chemical weapons is different from other forms of artillery.
 To them, killing a thousand civilians sporadically is not very different from killing a thousand together.

 The US drone strikes are estimated to have killed around 4000 civilians in Pakistan, Yemen and Somalia, according to the London-based Bureau of Investigative Journalism – about 3 times the super-accurate US figure of 1,429 that perished in the Syrian attack.
 But even the 4000 figure is peanuts compared with the number of civilian casualties from US aggression in Afghanistan, Iraq and Pakistan, estimated at 137,000, according to Brown University’s ‘Costs of War’ project.